SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 > 2.1.2 Prevalence of moderate or severe food insecurity in the population, based on the Food Insecurity Experience Scale (FIES)

 This target is interpreted to cover research about
-* Hunger/lack of food, food insecurity
+* Hunger/lack of food and food insecurity
-* Access to food and food supply systems
+* Access/right to food, food supplies and food supply chains
-* Safety and nutritional value of the food
+* Safety and nutritional value of food

 It consists of 3 phrases.
 Phrase 3 uses terms which need to be combined with human terms.

 #### Phrase 1

-The general structure is *hunger*
+The elements of the phrase are: *hunger*

-Hunger is used in phrases (`ending hunger`, `world hunger`) to prevent finding results that are mostly medical/physiological. `feast and famine` refers to bioreactors/selective pressure in microbial cultures (not relevant), and is used in a double NOT to avoid losing relevant results. `Underfeeding` and `starvation` removed as seem to be used mostly in a medical/physiology context, rather than related to food security/supply.
+Hunger is still used in phrases in this approach (`ending hunger`, `world hunger`) to prevent finding results that are mostly medical/physiological. `feast and famine` refers to bioreactors/selective pressure in microbial cultures (not relevant), and is used in a double NOT to avoid losing relevant results. `Underfeeding` and `starvation` removed as seem to be used mostly in a medical/physiology context, rather than related to food security/supply.

 ```Ceylon =
 TS=